 Outside work, Nicola is a keen swimmer and is aiming for an impressive 13,000 lengths this year.
 She is married and has two teenage children and two mad dogs.
 She also loves her champagne and nice food!

-Outside work, Mark loves golf, tennis, skiing and hillwalking, and is a keen singer.
+Outside work, Mark enjoys golf, tennis, skiing and hillwalking, and is a keen singer.

 Luca works to bring “the outside in”, connecting innovators and academics across sectors and disciplines, to explore the latest technologies that could be adopted to address oil and gas industry challenges.
 Leading The Net Zero Technology Centre’s horizon scanning activity, he identifies emerging technology trends, cutting through the hype to identify potential areas of impact and application.
 With a background in business and organisational change leadership, Luca has developed a strong network and is passionate about harnessing this to deliver the next generation of the net zero energy industry.